ZoneMinder/zoneminder/docs/faq.rst

 FAQ
 =====

-.. todo:: needs to be reviewed - some entries may be old/invalid
+.. todo:: needs to be reviewed - some entries may be old/invalid.
+I've done one round, but icOn needs to review.

 This is the FAQ page.
 Feel free to contribute any FAQs that you think are missing.